 Twin Switch: A dark example in one book, when one brother murders his identical twin and then takes his place.

 Uncle Pennybags: Qwill takes on many of the characteristics after becoming heir to the Klingenschoen money.
 He even establishes a charity foundation to distribute the money so that it improves the county.

-It's also never clear which city the first four books are set in; rather unusually for newspapers, neither the paper Qwill works for The Daily Fluxion, nor its rival, The Morning Rampage, include the name of the city.
+While the first four books are suggested to take place in some major city, we never learn which one.
+Rather unusually for newspapers, neither the paper Qwill works for (The Daily Fluxion) nor its rival (The Morning Rampage) include the name of the city.